biorack/BASTet/doc/basic_workflows.rst

 Example: Normalizing an image
 -----------------------------

 The goal of this example is to 1) illustrate the general concepts of how we can define analysis workflows and 2) illustrate the use of simple wrapped functions in combination with integrated analytics to create complex analysis workflows.
-The example show below defines a basic image normalization workflow in which we:
+The example shown below defines a basic image normalization workflow in which we:

 1. Compute a reduced peak cube from an MSI image using the global peak finding analysis provided by BASTet
 2. Use a simple wrapped function to compute the total intensity image for the peak cube dataset computed in step 1
 3. use a simple wrapped function to normalize the peak cube computed in step 1 using the total intensity image computed in step 2

+This is the same workflow as shown in Figure :ref:`workflow_illustration`.

 .. code-block:: bash